0xPolygonID/tutorials/mkdocs/docs/quick-start-demo.md

     You may preview the schema and then Import it.

-3. Access [https://issuer-ui.polygonid.me/credentials/issued](https://issuer-ui.polygonid.me/credentials/issued) and click on **Issue Credential**.
+3. You can go ahead and click on **Issue Credential** in the top righ-hand corner.
 Choose **Credential Link** on the next page and your schema on the dropdown menu ("POAP01", in our case).
 For this credential, we are providing a proof of attendance to an event in Paris:

     <div align="center">
         <img width="500" src="../imgs/quick-start-demo/create-credential.png"></img>
     </div>

-4. You can click on **View Link** on the next screen to check the generated QR code.
+4. After you click on **Create Credential Link**, you can also click on **View Link** on the next screen to check the generated QR code.

     <div align="center">
         <img width="500" src="../imgs/quick-start-demo/qr-code.png"></img>